Easy-to-read medicine information about risedronate – what is it, how to take risedronate safely and possible side effects.

-- The usual dose of risedronate is 35 mg (1 tablet) ONCE A WEEK (every 7 days).
+- The usual dose of risedronate is 1 tablet ONCE A WEEK (every 7 days).

 - Always take your risedronate exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much risedronate to take, how often to take it, and any special instructions.

 It is very important that you carefully follow the instructions of how to take risedronate safely.
 If not taken properly, risedronate can irritate or burn the food pipe (or oesophagus).

 - Take risedronate on the same day each week.
 To help you remember choose a day that best suits your routine, for example every Monday.